-The TIS Garden
+The ISP Garden

 The school garden is a powerful tool for promoting science education, engaging students in healthy behaviors and maintaining a connection to nature.
-As a living laboratory for studying soil, bugs, and plant growth, the TIS garden program also teaches lessons in teamwork, responsibility, and the results of careful nurturing.
+As a living laboratory for studying soil, bugs, and plant growth, the ISP garden program also teaches lessons in teamwork, responsibility, and the results of careful nurturing.

-IB Curriculum and the TIS Garden
+IB Curriculum and the ISP Garden

 The garden provides a natural laboratory for IB themes How the World Works, Sharing the Planet, and How We Organize Ourselves.
 In the spring, PreK students handle worms from a compost bin and plant beans.
 The next fall as LowK students, they harvest the beans and make soup.
 Kindergarten and first graders continue with planting and harvesting seeds and bulbs.
 The second graders study insects and relations to the life cycle, and fifth graders learn about plant propagation.